-The Group is actively building up an online platform Caizhiyun for its community services equipped with functions such as paying property management fees, issuing notices and submitting complaints online through the platform, which not only provides convenience for residents of the communities but also strengthens the interactions between the Group and community property owners.
+The Group is actively building up an online platform Caizhiyun for its community services equipped with functions such as paying property management fees, issuing notices and submitting complaints online through the platform, which not only provides convenience for residents of the communities but also strengthens the interactions and communications between the Group and community property owners living in the communities.
 In addition, the Group designates a proportional number of customer managers to serve the communities based on the proportion to the number of residents in such communities.
-The customer managers will carry out following up work and seek feedback relating to customer satisfaction in a timely manner.
-On one hand, it ensures the quality of basic services in the offline community, and on the other hand, it can efficiently understand the needs of community property owners so as to promote the development of value-added business.
-By organically combining the online and offline operations of the community, the Group further extends its competitive advantage.
+The customer managers will carry out following up work and seek feedback relating to customer satisfaction in a timely manner, in order to ensure the quality of the offline community services and efficiently become aware of the services that community property owners need.
+The Group will grow the corresponding value-added services and organically integrate online and offline business in the community, which will further enhance the Group's competitive edges.